Goziem07/filterx/README.md

 ## Usage

-1. Create a directory using the command:
+1. Create a directory using the command (I am using urlfilter as my filename):

 `mkdir urlfilter`